Undergraduate Course Code: POL475Y1Y L0101

 Post-Modern and Contemporary Thought

-This course concerns the development of postmodern thought and its passage into the posthuman.
-The course begins with a brief discussion of a number of themes in Western philosophy that underlie postmodernism, in particular, Georges Bataille’s understanding of social exchange.
-This is extended into Jean Baudrillard's reworking of symbolic exchange.
-A complement to this analysis is Paul Virilio's understanding of the effects of the technology of speed on the social.
-Next, we look at a discussion of capitalism and 'virtual' systems in the work of Deleuze and Guattari.
-Following Deleuze we will study Alain Baidou who rejects Deleuze’s philosophy opting for a philosophy based on an ontology of truth.
-This underlies Baidou’s commitment to communism.
-Coupled with the ‘rhizomatic’ concept of Guattari and Delouse we enter a discussion of the posthuman through Catherine Hayles’ reflection on the media’s relation to thought.
-The course will also examine an alternate view of science, myth and philosophy in the work of Michel Serres.
-Moving from cybernetics of the manifesto by Donna Haraway to her extension of relations to the world of others including our companion species.
-This view will be discussed with Agamben’s view of life between the human and the animal.
+This course concerns postmodern and posthuman thought beginning with a brief discussion of Western philosophy that underlies postmodernism, in particular, Georges Bataille’s understanding of social exchange.
+Next Jean Baudrillard's reworking of symbolic exchange.
+A complement is Paul Virilio's understanding of the effects of the technology of speed on the social.
+Then, we look at capitalism and 'virtual' systems in the work of Deleuze and Guattari and Alain Baidou who rejects Deleuze’s philosophy for a philosophy based on an ontology of truth.
+Next we examine the posthuman through Catherine Hayles’ reflection on the media’s relation to thought.
+We will also examine an alternate view of science, myth and philosophy in the work of Michel Serres.
+Moving from cybernetics to Donna Haraways’s extension of relations to the world of others including our companion species as well with Giorgio Agamben’s view of life between the human and the animal.

 Format and Requirements

 One two-hour seminar per week.
 Course requirements TBA.

 POL200Y1 / POL200Y5 / (POLC70H3, POLC71H3)